 - What will save time?

-- What will incorporate user survey results, like the reviews?
+- Which ones incorporate user survey results like the desire for reviews?

 Changes from low to mid fidelity

 I created an explore and delivery tab.
 I did this because the app already has an option for browsing restaurants who are delivering - but it’s clumped in with food categories.
 Creating a dedicated tab would show users immediately this is an option.